mghengel/offers/README.md

 retailers, and retailer_offers.
 These are sample offers from Ibotta along with the associated tasks (Facts, Videos, Polls, etc.).
 The associated Rails models are included in the RoR project.

+To gain a better understanding these models, feel free to download the Ibotta app and explore.

 Gems/Frameworks Already Included
 ---